dylancobb/fac-progress-log/Week_1.md

 > Beth

-> You've shown a clear understanding of environment variables for setting the port ⚡️
+> You’ve demonstrated a solid understanding of environment variables and server configuration ⚡️

 > Consider taking on the QA role in a future project.
 A good place to start is selecting a simple server route within the project and writing tests for it independently.
 You can also explore asynchronous testing.
 Practice handling asynchronous code, using tools like async/await or promises, to ensure your tests can handle real-world scenarios effectively 🦑